csingley/ofxtools/README.rst

 data - the standard format for downloading financial information from banks and stockbrokers.
-OFX data is widely provided by financial institutions so that their customers can import transactions into financial management software such as Quicken, Microsoft Money, or GnuCash.
+OFX data is widely provided by financial institutions so that their customers can import transactions into financial management software such as Quicken or GnuCash.

 If you want to download your transaction data outside of one of these programs - if you wish to develop a Python application to use this data -